Trinxic/dotfiles/README.md

 Since this repo includes other repos for things like zsh plugins, you must use the `--recurse-submodules` tag when cloning.
 ```
-git clone --recurse-submodules https://github.com/Trinxic/dotfiles ~/dotfiles
+git clone --recurse-submodules git@github.com:Trinxic/dotfiles ~/dotfiles
 cd dotfiles  # move into the newly created directory
 ```
-If you have already cloned the repo, you can use
+If you have already cloned the repo, you can use:
 `git submodule update --init --recursive`

 ### Sym-Linking Everything